nmadhu05/Automatic-Ticket-Classification-using-NLP/README.md

 # Problem Statement
 Cluster the complaints received by a financial institution in to 5 categories.
 Create a model that can classify the tickets automatically which will help route the complaint to appropriate department and resolve it faster.

 # Process and Techniques used
+Data Extraction

 Exploratory Data Analysis

 Text Processing